germinateplatform/germinate-training-ebi/session-1.md

 <a href="https://www.youtube.com/watch?v=tSKTpiOItyE"><img src="https://img.youtube.com/vi/tSKTpiOItyE/0.jpg" height="300px"></a>

 Now thats finished lets look in more detail about the material the video covered and see the features that Germinate offers for working with germplasm.
+We are going to use the Germinate Demo database and have a go at answering some questions.

-Point your browser at [https://germinate.hutton.ac.uk/demo](https://germinate.hutton.ac.uk/demo) and try to have a go at answering the questions below.
+### Go to [https://germinate.hutton.ac.uk/demo](https://germinate.hutton.ac.uk/demo) and try answering the questions below.

 ## Tasks: